 - 1. The muzzle of the pistol must be pointing in a safe direction at all times, and fingers should be outside of the trigger guard.
-Put the safety in its "safe" position (see Figure 1 on page 12) by rotating the safety fully downward until the letter "S" is fully exposed and the white dot shows.
+Put the safety in its "safe" position (see Figure 2 on page 12) by rotating the safety fully downward until the white dot shows through the left safety lever.
 The safety can be engaged whether the pistol is cocked or not. - 2.
 Remove the magazine from the pistol by pushing in on the magazine latch.
-REMEMBER that even though the magazine has been removed, a live round remaining in the chamber can still be fired (see "Unloading Warning", above). - 3.
+REMEMBER that even though the magazine has been removed, a live round may remain in the chamber.
+(See "Warning Unloading," below.) - 3.
 Hold the pistol firmly and grasp the slide.
 Retract the slide to its rearmost position briskly to extract and eject any chambered cartridge.
 Always double check visually that the chamber, breech-face, and the interior of the frame are clear of any live rounds.
 When the slide is fully retracted, push upward on the slide stop, then allow the slide to move forward until it comes to rest with the rear projection of the slide stop resting in the notch on the lower left side of the slide.